bitcoin/bitcoin/doc/build-osx.md

 dashd/dash-cli binaries are not included in the Dash-Qt.app bundle.

-If you are building `dashd` or `Dsah Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `dashd` or `Dash Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: